© 19 June 2022 by Michael A. Kohn

 Bayes starts with a statement of the problem.
 Next, he provides 7 definitions, including the definition of “inconsistent” (disjoint) events, “contrary” (complementary) events, and independent events.
 In Definition 5, he defines the probability of an event as the ratio of its expected value to the value realized if the event occurs.

-After the definitions, Bayes presents a set of 6 propositions, including what most modern textbooks (following Kolmogorov) present as axioms, as well as the complement rule, the multiplication rule, and the product rule for independent events, but he does not explicitly present the rule that now bears his name.
+After the definitions, Bayes presents a set of 6 propositions, including what most modern textbooks (following Kolmogorov 1933) present as axioms, as well as the complement rule, the multiplication rule, and the product rule for independent events, but he does not explicitly present the rule that now bears his name.
 In Prop.
 7, he proceeds to the binomial distribution.

-One minor problem is that the notation \binom{n}{k} for “n choose k” did not exist, so Bayes relies on the well-known binomial expansion of (a+b)^n,
+One minor problem is that the notation for “n choose k” did not exist; it was introduced in 1826.
+So, Bayes relies on the well-known binomial expansion of ,

 $$a^n + na^{n-1}b + \frac{n(n-1)}{2}a^{n-2}{b^2} + \frac{n(n-1)(n-2)}{3 \cdot 2}a^{n-3}{b^3} +… + nab^{n-1} + b^n ,$$